 - Faculty: Our faculty, each subject matter experts in their respective fields, are trained in distance learning best practices.
 They utilize many tools and strategies to enhance learning and focus heavily on initiating collaborative discussions and interactions.

 - Agenda: Our agenda has been designed to incorporate the types of breaks and open discussions necessary to maintain endurance for the long course days.

-- Privacy: We have mechanisms in place for private conversations between faculty and individual participants whenever needed, including with those participants who may be falling below the acceptable threshold to allow them an opportunity to improve.
+- Privacy: We have mechanisms in place for private conversations between faculty and individual participants whenever needed.

 - Support: Each course has an assigned production manager in place for the full duration of the meeting dedicated to assist participants with technology issues and to monitor attendance.

 - Software security: Our software platform is encrypted and highly secure to ensure the confidentiality of our participants.